Library Research

 The library has access to an amazing range of databases you can use to research your topic.

 Log in using your library card number and password.
-If you don’t know this, please see one of the school librarians.
+If you don’t know this, please see one of the school librarians, or email us on library@riccarton.school.nz

-Use the library catalogue for books, journal articles, eBooks, websites, encyclopedias, reading lists, databases and so much more.
+Use the library catalogue for books, journal articles, eBooks, websites, encyclopedias, reading lists, databases and more.

 Search the A-Z Directory of Databases, or select one of the favourites listed below.